 It is an antibiotic that fights bacteria in the body.
-It is used to treat certain infections such as bowel, vaginal or sexually transmitted infections.
+It is used to treat certain infections such as bowel, vaginal, or sexually transmitted diseases.

 How does it work?

 Tinidazole is a synthetic Antiprotozoal agent.
-It shows activity both in vitro and in clinical infections against the following protozoa: Trichomonas Vaginalis, Giardia duodenalis (also called G. lamblia) and Entamoeba histolytica.
+In vitro and clinical infections against the following protozoa: Trichomonas Vaginalis, Giardia duodenalis (also called G. lamblia), and Entamoeba histolytica.
 It does not seem to have activity against most strains of vaginal lactobacilli.

 Mechanism of action